-- H) Changes in grade.
-All changes of grade shall be connected by vertical curves of such length and radius so as to provide smooth transition and proper sight distance. - Steep grades and curves; visibility of intersections.
+- the STREET RIGHT-OF-WAY shall be in accordance with a plan approved by the Community Services Director. - F. Curve radii at STREET intersections.
+STREET RIGHT-OF-WAY lines at intersections shall be rounded by curves of at least thirty (30) foot radius for local residential STREETS and at least thirty-five (35) foot radius for all other STREETS, unless otherwise specified by the PLANNING BOARD. - G. Grades.
+No LOCAL STREET grade shall be in excess of eight (8) percent and no COLLECTOR STREET grade shall be in excess of four (4) percent, except as otherwise approved by the PLANNING BOARD due to adverse topographic conditions.
+For adequate drainage, the minimum grade of any new STREET shall not be less than one-half of one (0.5) percent.
+No STREET shall support a grade in excess of three (3) percent within seventy- five (75) feet of its point of intersection with any other STREET. - H. Changes in grade.
+All changes of grade shall be connected by vertical curves of such length and radius so as to provide smooth transition and proper sight distance. - I. Steep grades and curves; visibility of intersections.
 A combination of steep grades and curves shall be avoided.
 In order to provide visibility for traffic safety, that portion of any CORNER LOT (whether at an intersection entirely within the SUBDIVISION or of a new STREET with an existing STREET) shall be kept cleared of all growth, except isolated trees, and obstructions above a level three (3) feet higher than the center line of the STREET.
-If necessary, ground shall be excavated to achieve visibility. - J) Dead-end STREETS (CUL-DE-SAC).
+If necessary, ground shall be excavated to achieve visibility. - J. Dead-end STREETS (CUL-DE-SAC).
 Unless topography indicates a need for a greater length, said STREETS shall not exceed one thousand (1,000) feet in length and shall terminate in a CUL-DE-SAC.
 The exact form of the CUL-DE-SAC shall be aesthetically pleasing as well as functional.
 The RIGHT-OF-WAY limits at the CUL-DE-SAC shall be as necessary to ensure adequate property within which to properly maintain the area.
 The exact configuration and dimension of the CUL-DE-SAC shall be approved by the PLANNING BOARD.
 Temporary dead-end STREETS, such as in phased construction, may require temporary turnaround facilities.
-Hammer head designed dead end STREETS are not acceptable for public roadways.
-[Amended per Planning Board 08-26-08] - K) Watercourses.
-Where a watercourse separates a proposed STREET from abutting property, provision shall be made for access to all LOTS by means of culverts or other structures of suitable design. - L) Where a SUBDIVISION is traversed by a watercourse, drainageway, channel or stream, there shall be provided, upon request, a STORM WATER EASEMENT or drainage RIGHT-OF-WAY.
+Hammer head designed dead end STREETS are not acceptable for public roadways. - K. Watercourses.
+Where a watercourse separates a proposed STREET from abutting property, provision shall be made for access to all LOTS by means of culverts or other structures of suitable design.

+L. Where a SUBDIVISION is traversed by a watercourse, drainageway, channel or stream, there shall be provided, upon request, a STORM WATER EASEMENT or drainage RIGHT-OF-WAY.
 In no case shall it be less than thirty (30) feet in width.